play-co/shooter/models/readme.md

 Parameters
  + `shape {math.geom.Rect|math.geom.Circle} = Circle(0,0,10)` ---Optional, set the size and shape of the item see: [Circle](http://docs.gameclosure.com/api/math.html#class-math.geom.circle) or [Rect](http://docs.gameclosure.com/api/math.html#class-math.geom.rect).
- + `width {number}` ---Optional, is not provided then the width of the shape is used.
+ + `width {number}` ---Optional, if not provided then the width of the shape is used.
- + `height {number}` ---Optional, is not provided then the height of the shape is used.
+ + `height {number}` ---Optional, if not provided then the height of the shape is used.
  + `game {Game}` ---An instance the the `Game` class used to interact with other items in the game.

 #### Methods